12 Steps to Planning a Project

-After all, aren’t your project plans just one big checklist of things that need to be marked off in order to complete the project?
-Whatever doesn’t fit on the project plan checklist is then stored on our daily to-do checklist that we keep by our side at all times.
+After all, aren’t your plans just a project checklist of things that need to be marked off in order to complete the project?
+Whatever doesn’t fit on the list is then stored on our daily to-do checklist that we keep by our side at all times.

 Use this Checklist to Avoid Missing Critical Planning Steps

-The following checklist of 12 activities for planning a project can serve as a reference for new project managers and a reminder for those that may be more experienced.
-It’s good to run down this list from time to time to make sure you haven’t missed a critical step when it comes to planning a project.
+The following list of 12 activities for planning a project can serve as a reference for new project managers and a reminder for those that may be more experienced.
+It’s good to run down this list from time to time to make sure you haven’t missed a critical planning step.

 1. Define the Scope

 This is an important first step in planning a project because it answers the question of what it is that needs to be completed.
 This scope needs to clearly articulate and define what this project looks like, why it’s important, what it needs to accomplish, and roughly when it needs to be complete.

 2. Identify Your Project Supporters

 The project that is defined from above must have sponsors or stakeholders that the completion of this project is important to.
 Find out who these people are.
 They may be funding the project, or have the influence necessary to keep the project moving forward when the going gets tough.
 Establish a relationship with this group of people and communicate with them on a regular basis about the good, the bad, and the ugly that is happening with your project.
 Their vested interest will help you get more done with less aggravation.